Arvi Malmivaara

 Arvi Einar Malmivaara (23 May 1885 – 30 August 1970; surname until 1906 Malmberg) was a Finnish Lutheran clergyman and politician.
-He was a member of the Parliament of Finland from 1935 to 1939, representing the Patriotic People's Movement (IKL).
-He was also active in the Lapua Movement.
+He was active in the Lapua Movement and later represented the Patriotic People's Movement (IKL) in the Parliament of Finland from 2 September 1935 to 31 August 1939.

-He was born in Kiuruvesi, and obtained the degree of Philosophiae Magister in 1910.
-He was working as a teacher of a theological discipline and of drawing at Lapua's school of social sciences during 1909–1919.
-From 1913 to 1918 he was also a leader of this school.
-He worked as a parish priest in Kuusankoski in 1919–1923, and from 1923 to 1928, and then was a parish priest in Ylistaro during the period of 1928–1958.
-From 1939 to 1958 he worked in Provincial Council of Lapua.
+Norn in Kiuruvesi, Malmivaara obtained the degree of Philosophiae Magister in 1910.
+He taught theology and drawing at Lapua's school of social sciences from 1909 to 1919 and served as its leader from 1913 to 1918.
+He was a parish priest in Kuusankoski from 1919 to 1928, in Ylistaro from 1928 to 1958.
+From 1939 to 1958, he also served on the Provincial Council of Lapua.

-He participated in Presidential elections in Finland in 1937, 1940, 1943.
-From 2 September 1935 to 31 August 1939 he was a member of the Finnish Parliament from Patriotic People's Movement (IKL) in Vaasa.

-Malmivaara ornamented the inner sanctuary of church in Valkeala Jesus in Gethsemane.
+Malmivaara participated in the 1937, 1940, and 1943 presidential elections.
+He represented the IKL in Vaasa during his parliamentary term.
+He also ornamented the inner sanctuary of a church in Valkeala with Jesus in Gethsemane.

 Personal life

-He was the son of Wilhelmi Malmivaara, a member of Parliament, and Karin Rajander.
-He was married to Ruusa Emilia Sarparanta during 1909-1936 and later from 1937 to Agnes Charlotta Isaksson.
-He died in Seinäjoki.
+Malmivaar was the son of Wilhelmi Malmivaara, a member of Parliament, and Karin Rajander.
+He was married to Ruusa Emilia Sarparanta from 1909 to 1936 and from 1937 to Agnes Charlotta Isaksson.
+Malmivaar died in Seinäjoki.